 About The Author

 Elvira Woodruff is the author of many popular books for children.
-In the fifteen years she has been writing both picture books and novels for middle grade readers her work has won many awards and honors.
+In the many years she has been writing both picture books and novels for middle grade readers her work has won many awards and honors.
 She was born in Raritan, New Jersey in 1951 and has lived for the last twenty years in Martins Creek, Pennsylvania.
 When she isn’t writing she likes to travel to research her stories, work in her garden (morning glories being one of her favorite flowers), and bake cookies and pies in her kitchen.
 Her road to a writer’s life was full of twists and turns as she tells us below…

 Life doesn’t always come with a map.
 We aren’t all born with recognizable gifts that automatically direct our lives.
 This doesn’t have to be a bad thing.
 Sometimes we can define our gifts and strengthen them by leaving ourselves open to new experiences.
 That’s what happened to me.